anon-blue/anon.blue/README.txt

 okay what the hell is going on here i dont ebven know what iim rwriting he e hek ohelphelphelphelphelphelphelphelphelphelphelphelphelp here? i'll call you or cal l me please83858484274                                             hullo?
+                          D on ot stop playing, freedom is so